Gassandrid/crdg.xyz/content/Components/Regular Components/Planter.md

 ## Miracle Gro

-**miracle gro** is an Exclusive object only capapble of being spawned by a Moderator.
+**miracle gro** is an Exclusive object only capable of being spawned by a Moderator.
 It can also be purchased inside of the **Tycoon**.
 It is a customizable version of the [[content/Components/Regular Components/Seed]], however with everything being able to be changed inside of a **GUI**.

 ---